 Balinese massage is fantastic and the prices can be very affordable, at 100k Rupiah ($7 USD) or less for a 1 hour body massage or foot massage.

 A few of the highest rated massage places in Uluwatu are Laniakea Spa, Zahra Spa, and OurSpa Uluwatu.
-These places are terrific and you may need reservations, but honestly you can go to just about any spa in the bukit peninsula and get a good experience.
+These places are terrific and you may need reservations, although honestly you can go to just about any spa in the bukit peninsula and get a good experience.

 Many of the high end resorts in Uluwatu also have their own spa and massage centers, which are usually pricey but top notch.